-I started to write about the 'York Rise Growers’ in order to share our food growing progress.
-This blog has now evolved to be a space to share my photographs, my gardening thoughts, an occasional book review, and a few recipes as I try different or new ways to cook the produce - or just a jolly nice cake.
+I started to write about the Urban Veg Patch in order to share the food growing progress of the original York Rise Growers.
+This blog has now evolved to be a space to share my gardening journey: photographs, thoughts, training, visits to gardens and garden shows, a few reviews, and sometimes recipes as I try out ways of cooking our harvests.